sachin-sinha/BangDB/usecases/iot_vehicle_monitoring/README.md

 Steps to run the demo
 ---------------------

 	1. Install BangDB.
-There are many ways to do this, check out https://bangdb.com/download You may checkout this repo as well and you get BangDB binaries as well with a install.sh file
+There are many ways to do this, check out https://bangdb.com/download or https://github.com/sachin-sinha/BangDB/releases
+	   You may checkout this repo as well

 	2. cd to the usecases/iot-car-sensor-analysis